graphicallychallenged/fillout-test/README.md

 ## ✨ The Small Things

-While building and reviewing the design, we also caught a handful of fine details that really polish the UX:
+While building and reviewing the design, I also caught a handful of fine details that really polish the UX:

 **Dotted line** behind tabs for visual separation
 **Hover “+” icons** appearing between tabs for quick insertion